I love fashion! Hairstyle is so important for women. The right hairstyle can make you look younger, more attractive, and hide imperfections.

 Marilyn Monroe: Wavy Blonde Medium Short Hairstyle

 When you think of Marilyn Monroe, her perfect blonde hair immediately comes to mind.
-While not naturally a blonde, Marilyn Monroe chemically bleached her hair to the golden hue as a part of her signature look.
+While not naturally a blonde, Marilyn Monroe chemically bleached her hair to a golden hue as a part of her signature look.
 Before her hair turned blonde, Marilyn was actually a brunette.
 Before her death, Marilyn's hair lost most of the pigment because of bleaching.
 It turned to a very light shade of blonde.
-Back to her signature short wavy hair, this hairstyle perfectly balances out Marilyn's heart shaped face.
-But, it's not just the hairstyle that made the blonde bombshell, her makeup artist did an amazing job that perfected Marilyn's image.
-If you have a heart shaped face, you can rock Marilyn's hairstyle too.
-In addition to heart shaped face, oval and oblong faces can also rock this gorgeous hairstyle.
+Back to her signature short wavy hair, this hairstyle perfectly balances out Marilyn's heart-shaped face.
+But, it's not just the hairstyle that made the blonde bombshell, her makeup artist did an amazing job at perfecting Marilyn's image.
+If you have a heart-shaped face, you can rock Marilyn's hairstyle too.
+In addition to heart-shaped faces, oval and oblong faces can also rock this gorgeous hairstyle.
 The waves have a lot of volume, so it will make oblong faces look slightly shorter and more balanced.

 Audrey Hepburn: Breakfast at Tiffany's